 Since its opening in 2011, the museum has offered free admission to the public.
 It draws visitors from all over the world to enjoy its incomparable natural vistas along with their progressive exhibitions and collections.
 We caught the final days of an about-to-close exhibition, Soul of a Nation.
 It examined American history from a different viewpoint, one painted or sculpted by African American or other minority artists.

-The only admission charge for Crystal Bridges Museum of American Art is for special exhibits, such as the Georgia O’Keefe exhibition “The Beyond: Georgia O’Keeffe and Contemporary Arts,” scheduled for May 26-September 3.
+The only admission charge for Crystal Bridges Museum of American Art is for special exhibits, such as the Georgia O’Keeffe exhibition “The Beyond: Georgia O’Keeffe and Contemporary Arts,”.
+This exhibit is scheduled for May 26-September 3.
 A $10 fee will be charged for admission to that exhibit, which will include giant flowers, colors, landscapes, and still life paintings from the legendary artist and others whose work is similar to hers.
 This exhibition promises to complement the gorgeous natural settings surrounding the museum perfectly.

 The next time we visit Crystal Bridges Museum, I want to hike the inviting trails that wind around the 120 acres of native Ozark forest.
 With natural springs, streams, and myriad native plants and animals, there are approximately 3.5 miles of well-maintained hiking/biking trails to explore.
-We were only able to do the art walk, where we stumbled upon a gigantic sculpture of a deer that gave us pause.
+We did the art walk, where we stumbled upon a gigantic sculpture of a deer that gave us pause.

 “And all this time we thought everything was bigger in Texas,” my husband said.

-We were only able to spend one night in Bentonville, but it was made more memorable by our stay at the funky 21C Museum Hotel.
-We were about to learn that Bentonville had a museum on almost every corner, and our hotel was no exception.
-Stray green penguins popped up everywhere in the 104-room boutique hotel, and some of the art pieces were quite thought-provoking.
+We were only able to spend one night in Bentonville.
+Our short stay was made more memorable by accomodations at the funky 21C Museum Hotel.
+It seems Bentonville has a museum on almost every corner, and our hotel was no exception.
+Stray green penguins pop up everywhere in the 104-room boutique hotel.
+Some of the art pieces throughout the 21C hotel are quite thought-provoking.

-But the biggest treat was discovering Spark Café (ice cream and soda shop) that paid tribute to Sam’s love of ice cream.
-They serve Yarnell’s ice cream (a family owned brand from Searcy Arkansas) at prices like customers paid back in Sam’s era.
+But the biggest treat was discovering Spark Café.
+Its an ice cream and soda shop that pays tribute to Sam’s love of ice cream.
+They serve Yarnell’s ice cream (a family owned brand from Searcy Arkansas).
+The ice cream is sold at prices like customers paid back in Sam’s era.

 The following morning we had a fine breakfast in The Hive, helmed by executive chef Matthew McClure.
-We were joined at breakfast by one of the ubiquitous green penguins, official mascots of the hotel.
+One of the ubiquitous green penguins, official mascots of the hotel, joined us for breakfast.